-- I choose who I live with

-- I choose where I live

-- I have my own home

-- I choose how I am supported

-- I choose who supports me

 - I get good support

 - I choose my friends and relationships

 - I choose how to be healthy and safe

 - I choose how to take part in my community

 - I have the same rights and responsibilities as other citizens

 - I get help to make changes in my life

-The Reach Standards in supported living broadly align with the CQC guidance and are based on people with learning disabilities having their own homes and having control over who they live with, who supports them and how they are supported.
-An example is that a person supported to live in their own home would not expect a housing or support provider to have an office in their home or to have mail other than their own delivered to their home, yet this is common practice in many peoples' homes regardless of tenancy type.
+The Reach Standards in supported living broadly align with the CQC guidance and are based on people having their own homes and having control over who they live with, who supports them and how they are supported.
+An example is that a person supported to live in their own home would not expect a housing or support provider to have an office in their home or to have post other than their own delivered to their home, yet this is common practice in many people's homes regardless of tenancy type.

 What we see in many services that have emerged in recent years that are called supported living or supported housing is that regardless of whether people have a tenancy or licence, they may not experience the rights, choice and control that the general tenant population experience.

-What generally exists is a mix of services and landlords that are not clear about what they are providing.
+(Joseph Rowntree Foundation, 20077) What generally exists is a mix of services and landlords that are not clear about what they are providing.
 Some say they are offering a permanent home yet do not offer security of tenure.
 Some offer security of tenure yet not a real home where tenants enjoy rights and control.
 We need to be much clearer about what is being offered and what people get.
 A person's home should not be a service owned by a provider and a temporary service should not be considered a person's home.
-The reality of the arrangement is of course more important than what it's called but clearer definitions of the various housing and support services would be helpful to housing and support providers as well as tenants.
+The reality of the arrangement is of course more important than what it's called, but clearer definitions of the various housing and support services would be helpful to housing and support providers as well as tenants.